Composite Sorting: Model

-\textbf{Technology Choice}.
-Mismatch is the distance between worker $x$ and job $z$.
-The environment so far assumes that the costs of mismatch are exogenous.
-We now endogenize the cost of mismatch.
-A firm can reduce the exogenous cost of mismatch by making a fixed investment.
-In case a worker is underqualified, the firm can make technology investments to reduce the cost of mismatch in output.
-When workers are overqualified they experience a disutility cost which can be reduced by providing amenities.
-The main insight of \citet{Stigler:1939} and \citet{Laffont:1986,Laffont:1991} for our setting is that the technology selection results in an output function with a concave cost of mismatch.
-We proceed to formally define these technology choices.
+\textbf{Concave Mismatch Costs}.
+A firm can reduce mismatch costs by making investments.
+The main insight of \citet{Stigler:1939} and \citet{Laffont:1986,Laffont:1991} is that fixed investment results in an effective output function with a concave costs of skill gaps.

-We model technology choice as a firm making fixed investments (for example, by purchasing better equipment) to reduce variable costs associated with mistakes and delays caused by underqualified workers.
-Specifically, firms choose the variable cost $\gamma_{p}$ of production mismatch, which comes at an associated fixed cost $\Psi_{p}(\gamma_{p})$.
-By decreasing the variable costs $\gamma_{p}$, the firm increases its fixed costs, or $\Psi_{p}'<0$, where $\Psi_{p}''>0$.
-To highlight the key forces that arise by introducing technology selection into the assignment model, we use the specification $ \Psi_{p}(\gamma_{p})=\frac{B_{p}}{\eta_{p}}\gamma_{p}^{-\eta_{p}}$, where parameters $B_{p}$ and $\eta_{p}$ are both strictly positive.\footnote{We generalize our approach to any convex cost function in the Technical Appendix.} The effective output created by worker $x$ on job $z > x$ is then:
+We model a firm making fixed investments to reduce variable costs of skill gaps.
+Consider the case where a worker is underqualified, $x<z$.
+Firms choose the variable cost of production mismatch $\gamma_{p}$, which comes at an associated fixed cost $\Psi_{p}(\gamma_{p}) = \frac{1}{\eta_{p}}\gamma_{p}^{-\eta_{p}}$, where $\eta_{p}$ is strictly positive.\footnote{General convex cost functions are considered in Technical Appendix \ref{s:generalprod}.} By decreasing variable costs $\gamma_{p}$, the firm increases its fixed costs, or $\Psi_{p}'<0$, where $\Psi_{p}''>0$.
+The effective output of worker $x$ in occupation $z > x$ is:

-A firm makes a technology investment when a worker is underqualified to fulfill the job, when $x<z$.
-The extent of investment increases in the distance between the worker skill and the job difficulty.
-Using the first-order condition, the optimal technology choice is $\gamma_{p}=(\frac{z-x}{B_{p}})^{-\frac{1}{1+\eta_{p}}}$.
-Firms choose a low variable cost of production mismatch if the worker is less qualified, that is, when the distance between skills and demands $(z-x)$ is large, or if the cost of technology investment $B_{p}$ is low.
+Investment increases in the difference between the worker skill and the job complexity $\gamma_{p}=(z-x)^{-\frac{1}{1+\eta_{p}}}$.
+Firms choose a low variable cost of production mismatch if the worker is less qualified, that is, when the skill gap $(z-x)$ is large.

-The effective output of worker $x$ in job $z$ is, using the technology investment decision, given by:
+The effective output of worker $x$ in occupation $z$ is, using the optimal investment decision, given by: